fbaligand/kibana-enhanced-table/README.md

 ## Getting Started

-### Install
+### Install on Kibana

 Every release package includes a Plugin version (X.Y.Z) and a Kibana version (A.B.C).

-- Go to [releases](https://github.com/fbaligand/kibana-enhanced-table/releases) and choose the right one for your Kibana
+- Go to [releases](https://github.com/fbaligand/kibana-enhanced-table/releases) and choose the right one for your Kibana version
 - launch a shell terminal and go to $KIBANA_HOME folder
 - use Kibana CLI to install :
   - directly from Internet URL :